-This lemon sour cream cake is ultra moist and has a wonderful lemon flavor!
-I absolutely love lemon desserts, and we’ve added several lemon cakes, fillings, and frostings to our recipes section over the years– this lemon layer cake is sure to be a new favorite!
+We love lemon desserts, and we've added several lemon cakes, fillings, and frostings to our cake recipes section over the years-- this lemon layer cake is sure to be a new favorite!

 How Does Sour Cream Make Cakes Better?

-Sour cream also adds just a hint of tanginess which works perfectly in this lemon cake!
-The thick batter makes it ideal for add-ins like blueberries (as with our Lemon Blueberry Cake recipe)!
-Trust me, you are going to love this ultra moist, lemony cake!
+As an added bonus, sour cream also adds just a hint of tanginess which works perfectly in this lemon cake.
+The thick batter makes it ideal for add-ins like blueberries (as with our Lemon Blueberry Cake recipe).
+You are going to love this ultra moist, lemony cake!

 How to Make Lemon Sour Cream Cake

-- Preheat the oven to 350 degrees, grease/spray and flour three eight inch pans.
+- Preheat the oven to 350 degrees F. Grease and flour three eight inch pans.

-- In a medium sized bowl, whisk together the flour, baking powder, baking soda and salt.
+- In a medium sized bowl, whisk together the dry ingredients: cake flour, baking powder, baking soda and salt.

-- In the bowl of your mixer, beat the softened butter until smooth.
+- In the bowl of your mixer, mix the softened butter until smooth.
 Gradually add the sugar and beat on medium speed for 3 to 5 minutes until light and fluffy!

-- Add the flour mixture and the sour cream mixture alternately, beginning and ending with flour mixture (This will mean 3 additions of dry ingredients and 2 of wet).
-Mix until combined and smooth, do not mix above medium speed or over mix.
+- With the mixer on low speed, add the flour mixture and the sour cream mixture alternately, beginning and ending with flour mixture (This will mean 3 additions of dry ingredients and 2 of wet).

 - Bake at 350 degrees for 25 to 28 minutes or until a toothpick inserted into the center comes out clean or with just a few crumbs attached.
 Let the cakes cool 5 to 10 minutes then turn out.